edx/api-manager/docs/SRE_request_studio_content_api_addition.md

 ### Deploy

-- Deploy the API swagger specification with the Studio content API in it onto API Gateway resources, creating a new API Gateway stage, chartreuse
+- Deploy the API swagger specification with the Studio content API in it onto API Gateway resources,
+- creating a new API Gateway stage named chartreuse

 > ./scripts/aws/invocation_history/stage/0001_deploy_studio_on_chartreuse.sh